acbalaga/besslab/README.md

 To remove the session rate limit in an open deployment, enter the password in the sidebar (default: `besslab`).

+## Inputs
+- **PV profile (CSV):** `hour_index, pv_mw` with consecutive hours (0–8759 or 1–8760).
+The app auto-aligns a 1-based index and drops out-of-range values.
+- **Cycle-model (Excel, optional):** Override the built-in degradation table by uploading your own.
+- **Contract + dispatch windows:** Specify MW, duration, and window strings.
+Minutes are accepted and interpreted as fractional hours in the window parser.
+- **Assumptions:** Configure round-trip efficiency, availability, SOC min/max, augmentation triggers, rate limits, and design-advisor bounds.

+If no files are uploaded, the app uses the sample data in `./data/`.

 ## Using the app
 1. **Upload or use defaults.** Provide a PV 8760 CSV (`hour_index, pv_mw`) and, optionally, a cycle-model Excel file.
 If you skip uploads, the app uses included sample data.
 2. **Set your target.** Enter the contracted power (MW) and desired duration (hours).
 3. **Adjust assumptions.** Use sidebar controls for efficiency, state-of-charge limits, availability, and augmentation options.
 4. **Review results.** Check the compliance summary, flags, and charts to see how well the setup holds over time.
+5. **Run sensitivities.** Generate SOC-window sweeps and LCOE/LCOS sensitivity heatmaps to see which levers matter most.
+6. **Save & export.** Capture scenarios, download CSV/PDF summaries, and share results with your team.

 ## Tips for best results
 - Keep `hour_index` consecutive (0–8759 or 1–8760); the app auto-corrects the starting index.
 - If you see frequent shortfalls, try widening the SOC range, improving efficiency, or enabling augmentation.
 - Use the Design Advisor panel for quick, bounded suggestions when the system struggles to meet the contract.
+- Minutes in window strings (e.g., `05:30-09:00`) are supported and parsed into fractional hours.
+- The economics helper and sensitivity heatmaps assume positive cost/price inputs; double-check units before running sweeps.

 ## Feedback
 This tool originated from studies at **Emerging Power Inc. (EPI)**.
 Feedback and improvement ideas are welcome—please reach out with suggestions or issues.